synapticon/motion_master_lib_examples/README.md

 This repository provides usage examples for the **Motion Master** static C++ libraries.
 Included are:

-- The **SPoE** library, which implements a custom protocol for communicating with Synapticon SOMANET devices over Ethernet.
+- The **SPoE** library, which implements a custom protocol for communicating with Synapticon SOMANET Integro devices over Ethernet.
 - The **SOEM** library for communicating with Synapticon SOMANET devices via EtherCAT.

 For full documentation on the Motion Master libraries, please visit our [official documentation](https://synapticon.github.io/motion_master/).